A Tutorial on Meta-Reinforcement Learning: Bayes-adaptive Optimality

 \paragraph{Bayes-adaptive Markov decision processes.} To determine the optimal exploration strategy, we need a framework to quantify the expected returns achieved by a policy when placed into an MDP with unknown dynamics and reward function.
 From a high level, the \emph{Bayes-adaptive Markov decision process} (BAMDP), a special type of MDP, models exactly this: At each timestep, the BAMDP quantifies the current uncertainty about an MDP and returns next states and rewards based on what happens in expectation under the uncertainty.
 Then, the policy that maximizes returns under the BAMDP maximizes returns when placed into an unknown MDP.
 Crucially, the dynamics of the BAMDP satisfy the Markov property by augmenting the states with the current uncertainty.
 In other words, the optimal exploration strategy explicitly conditions on the current uncertainty to determine when and what to explore and exploit.

 More formally, the BAMDP characterizes the current uncertainty as a distribution over potential transition dynamics and reward functions based on the current observations.
 Intuitively, a peaky distribution that places most of its mass on only a few similar dynamics and reward functions encodes low uncertainty, while a flat distribution encodes high uncertainty, as there are many different dynamics and reward functions that the agent could be in.
 Specifically, the belief at the $t^\text{th}$ timestep $b_t = p(r, p \mid \tau_{:t})$ is a posterior over dynamics $p$ and reward functions $r$ consistent with the observations $\tau_{:t} = (s_0, a_0, r_0, \ldots, s_t)$ so far, and the initial belief $b_0$ is a prior $p(r, p)$.
 Then, the states of the BAMDP are hyperstates $s_t^+ = (s_t, b_t)$ composed of a state $s_t$ and a belief $b_t$, which effectively augments the state with the current uncertainty.
+Conditioned on the hyperstate, the policy can satisfy the Markov property, making the hyperstate a sufficient statistic of the history seen by the agent.
+The hyperstate is a natural sufficient statistic for Meta-RL, both for its relevance in the BAMDP, and since it corresponds to the belief-state of the meta-RL POMDP described in Section \ref{subsec:pomdp-formalization}.
+However, other sufficient statistics for meta-RL exist as well \citep{choshen2023contrabar,subramanian2022approximate}.

-As previously mentioned, the transition dynamics and reward function of the BAMDP are governed by what happens in expectation under the current uncertainty.
+\enlargethispage{-\baselineskip} As previously mentioned, the transition dynamics and reward function of the BAMDP are governed by what happens in expectation under the current uncertainty.
 Specifically, the BAMDP reward function is the expected rewards under the current belief:

 The transition dynamics of the BAMDP are similar.
 The probability of ending up at a next state $s_{t + 1}$ is the expected probability of ending up at that state under the belief, and the next belief is updated according to Bayes rule based on the next state and reward from the \emph{underlying MDP} and not the BAMDP: